 If you’re looking for a chapter book to bridge the gap between beautifully illustrated picturebooks and pictureless novels, the Mercy Watson series is a great option, because the illustrations are just as enticing as any found in a high-production picture book.

-STORYWORLD OF MERCY WATSON GOES FOR A DRIVE
+STORYWORLD OF MERCY WATSON GOES FOR A RIDE

 1960s American suburbia.